Community Climate Funding logo Community Climate Funding logo

 100%

 EDF funding is available to cover up to 100% of eligible project costs.
-The EDF does not require matching funds; however, evidence of other project funding sources (i.e. additional contributions) or demonstration of your organization’s ability to raise funds from sources other than the federal government (i.e. in a past project) will be considered an asset at the proposal evaluation stage.
+The EDF does not require matching funds; however, evidence of other project funding sources (i.e., additional contributions) or demonstration of your organization’s ability to raise funds from sources other than the federal government (i.e. in a past project) will be considered a project strength at the application evaluation stage.

 Eligible Costs